 Types of Drug Charges

 As in the rest of the country, the prescription drug craze is sweeping through New Hampshire.
 With this, the authorities have cracked down on people who possess or sell these drugs.
-However, the drug epidemic has become so serious in NH that law enforcement, prosecutors, and judges are taking a hard line on individuals who are suspected of possession or accused of drug crimes.
+However, the drug epidemic has become so serious in New Hampshire that law enforcement, prosecutors, and judges are taking a hard line on individuals who are suspected of possession or accused of drug crimes.

 In New Hampshire, a drug arrest can cause serious consequences.
 Of course, this depends on the situation surrounding your case.
 Even if you are caught with a small amount of drugs in your possession, you may face jail time and fines.
 And if you’re caught with a large amount of drugs, you can face much harsher trafficking charges.